AgitoReiKen/hearthstone-speedhack/README.md

 # HSFast: TimeScale Control Plugin for Hearthstone

 **HSFast** is a simple BepInEx plugin that allows you to control the TimeScale value in Hearthstone.

 It integrates with ConfigurationManager to provide an in-game menu for easy adjustments.
+## Features
+1. **TimeScale** - value used to speedup animations
+2. **TriggerReconnect** - function used to reconnect to the match

 ## Installation